-The Los Angeles Skins Festival (LA SKINS FEST) is now accepting film submissions for its 11th annual film festival to be held November 14-19th, 2017 at TCL Chinese Theatre, in Hollywood, CA. LA SKINS FEST annually showcases works by independent Native American filmmakers that provide insight into the beauty, complexity and diversity of Native American people.
-The festival helps filmmakers show their work so audiences of all ages and interests can enrich their experience and understanding of Native American cultures.
+The LA SKINS FEST annually showcases works by independent Native American filmmakers that provide insight into the beauty, complexity and diversity of Native American people.
+The festival offers filmmakers an opportunity to show their work so audiences of all ages and interests can enrich their experience and understanding of Native American cultures.

-In the past years, the LA SKINS FEST has garnered support from several art foundations, entertainment corporations, and Native American tribes.
-NBCUniversal, Sony Pictures, HBO, Paramount Pictures, CBS, San Manuel Band of Mission Indians, and the Ramona Band of Mission Indians have been supporters from our inception.
-In 2016, Fox Audience Strategy, Lionsgate, the Viejas Band of Kumeyaay, and the Iowa Tribe of Oklahoma joined the LA SKINS FEST to provide great opportunities for the festival.
+In the past eleven years, the LA SKINS FEST has garnered support from several art foundations, entertainment corporations, and Native American tribes.
+NBCUniversal, CBS Entertainment Development, CBS Corp, HBO, ABC/DISNEY, the San Manuel Band of Mission Indians, Lionsgate, A&E Networks, Paramount Pictures, Sony Pictures, Department of Cultural Affairs and the Ramona Band of Mission Indians are valuable supporters.
+In 2017, the National Endowment for the Arts, AIDS Healthcare Foundation, and Turner Broadcasting Systems joined the LA SKINS FEST to provide great opportunities for the festival.